darek-nowak/document-app/README.md

 =========

 Application demonstrating Android tools of the trade for creating simple two fragment application.
-It that fetches list of document CV filenames from github and presents it on list fragment and details screen fragment.
+It fetches list of document CV filenames from github and presents it on list fragment and details screen fragment.

 What was done: